Your Watertown Eye Doctor - Claris Eye Care

 Ensuring crisp and clear vision is only one part of first-rate eye care.
-In addition to testing visual acuity, Dr. Julie Zoellick focuses on the comprehensive and long-term health of your eyes and vision.
+In addition to testing visual acuity, Dr. Zoellick focuses on the comprehensive and long-term health of your eyes and vision.
 Using the latest in optometric technology such as digital imaging, we will examine your eyes thoroughly with a comprehensive eye and vision assessment.

 Many common eye diseases, such as macular degeneration, cataracts and glaucoma, do not present symptoms until a late stage.
-For early detection and effective medical treatment, visit our eye doctor regularly for a comprehensive eye exam.
+For early detection and effective medical treatment, visit our Watertown eye doctor regularly for a comprehensive eye exam.
 We are a full scope practice that provides routine and more expanded disease-related testing.

 Cataracts Q&A with Dr. Zoellick